 5.2.2.
-Objectives The 2019 revised research plan for Division 58.4.4b aims at achieving five objectives (WG-SAM-19/08):
+Objectives The 2019 revised research plan for Division 58.4.4b aimed at achieving five objectives (WG-SAM-2019/08):

-- 1. Investigate population structure of Patagonian toothfish (D. eleginoides). - 2.
-Provide an assessment of the status and productivity of Patagonian toothfish stock. - 3.
-Investigate population structure of bycatch species and inform bycatch mitigation measures. - 4.
-Improve knowledge on benthic invertebrates and VME in data poor areas of the area 58. - 5.
-Contribute to scientific research programs on killer whales (O. orca) ecology and depredation.
+- 1. Investigate the population structure of Patagonian toothfish (D. eleginoides), - 2.
+Provide an assessment of the status and productivity of the Patagonian toothfish stock, - 3.
+Investigate the population structure of by-catch species and inform by-catch mitigation measures, - 4.
+Improve knowledge on benthic invertebrates and VME in data a poor area, - 5.
+Contribute to scientific research programs on killer whales (O. orca) ecology and depredation,